gyj155/ADA-KungFuCooking/index.md

 The images show cross-correlation of normalized video counts, where a negative lag at peak correlation indicates that the second channel type released content earlier.
 This highlights the sequential release pattern across channel categories.

 The results indicate that Trump-related conspiracy content first appears in the People & Blogs category, followed by News & Politics and Entertainment.
 This sequence is understandable, as People & Blogs videos generally require minimal editing or production, reflecting the public's immediate response.
 For example, someone might record a segment of a Trump interview on their phone and post it online instantly.
 News & Politics content follows closely behind, as news segments typically involve more preparation and editing, leading to a slightly delayed release.
 Entertainment videos are posted later as entertainment creators tend to process information from blogs or news and take additional time to consider how best to adapt the content for maximum engagement, often through added commentary or creative reinterpretation.

+## task5

+{% include 5.1interactive_scatter_plot_views_likes.html %}

+The above figure is a log-log scatter plot of likes versus views.
+From the graph, we can infer that the number of likes is generally positively correlated with the number of views.

+We plan to perform a linear regression on the like count using the remaining factors, assessing the impact of each factor on the like count based on their weights.

+{% include 5.2.1ols_regression_results_plotly.html %}

+We can see that after normalization, the positive impact of views on the like count is the largest.
+At the same time, whether the video is categorized as entertainment and whether it contains conspiracy theory keywords in the title or tags also have a significant positive impact on the like count.
+It can be seen from the p-value that the influence of these factors is significant.

+Furthermore, we will explore the interaction between the factors of whether a video is categorized as entertainment and whether it contains conspiracy theory keywords in the title or tags.
+We will introduce the interaction term of the two factors to perform linear regression.

+{% include 5.1.1ols_regression_results_interaction_plotly.html %}

+Surprisingly, the coefficient of the interaction term between the two is actually negative.
+This means that, all else being equal, if a video is an entertainment video with conspiracy-related keywords in its title or tags, it tends to have fewer likes than entertainment videos without conspiracy keywords or non-entertainment videos with conspiracy keywords.
+However, the p-value of the interaction term is greater than 0.05, so this effect may not be significant.

+{% include 5.2interaction_effect_entertainment_conspiracy_plotly.html %}

+In the figure, we can see that the average number of likes for entertainment videos with conspiracy-related keywords in the title or tags is lower than that of entertainment videos without conspiracy keywords, as well as lower than that of non-entertainment videos with conspiracy keywords.

+However, this analysis is very naive because entertainment videos without conspiracy keywords may have a much larger sample size than those with conspiracy-related keywords, and the view count for videos without conspiracy keywords may be higher than that for videos with conspiracy-related keywords, leading to this phenomenon.
+Therefore, we hope to balance the data to verify whether the number of likes for entertainment videos without conspiracy keywords is significantly greater than that for entertainment videos with conspiracy-related keywords in the title or tags.

+We can see that the average view count for entertainment videos without conspiracy keywords is nearly five times that of entertainment videos with conspiracy-related keywords in the title or tags.
+This may be due to the presence of more extreme values in the sample of entertainment videos without conspiracy keywords.

+First, we calculate the propensity score to balance the data.

+{% include 5.2.2logistic_regression_results_plotly.html %}

+Due to the high computational complexity of matching the data, we will sample the data first.

+In the balanced data, the average view count for entertainment videos with conspiracy keywords is lower than the average like count for entertainment videos with conspiracy-related keywords in the title or tags.

+{% 5.3like_count_distribution_comparison.html %}
+By plotting the distribution of likes for the two groups of data, we can see that the proportion of videos with more than 2,000 likes is higher for entertainment videos with conspiracy-related keywords in the title or tags.